Nondeterministic Finite automata¶

 It is an ordered vector containing possible

-SymbolPost(i.e., pair of symbol and target states).SymbolPostsin the vector are ordered by symbols inSymbolPosts.Public Types
+SymbolPost(i.e., pair of symbol and target states).SymbolPostsin the vector are ordered by symbols inSymbolPosts.Public Functions

 -